 Research at the Faculty of Education informs theory, pedagogy/practice and policy.
 All academic staff are engaged in research; and this engagement is recognised in the Faculty’s stated aim to serve as an educational/research ‘nexus’ between China, Asia and the rest of the world.
 As a large, unitary Faculty, our research is described as interdisciplinary but with a strong basis in academic disciplines allied with education, pedagogy, professional development, and speech/hearing sciences.
-Research is organised via: Divisions; within our 7 Research Centres and 2 Consortia; and as an individual focus.
+Research is organised via: Academic Units; within our 6 Research Centres and 2 Consortia; and as an individual focus.
 In addition, the Faculty hosts the Education Policy Unit.
 The Laboratory of Neuroscience for Education is an interdisciplinary unit that crosscuts the traditional boundaries among education, cognitive neuroscience, and other scientific disciplines.
 At any point in time there are a large number of on-going funded research projects, seminar series, international visitors and distinguished lectures.
 As researchers, we are actively engaged in local, regional and international collaborations.
 We maintain an active programme of funded/self-funded research studentships within our MPhil/PhD and EdD programmes.

-- Jul 21 2017 >
+- Jul 4 2019 >

-Dr Kennedy Chan
+Dr Jim Chan

 Dr Margaret Lo

 Teaching English for social justice and inclusion in high-poverty schools: Participatory research at the nexus of teacher education, schools and communities

 Examining the effects of executive function on Chinese word reading among Chinese as a second language (CSL) learners and Chinese students, from a developmental perspective

 Professor Nirmala Rao

 Are young children developmentally on track?
 Comparison between adult ratings and direct assessment in China and India

 Infusing engineering design process into science education in primary schools: Design-based research on students’ constructionist learning approach